Sorry. This form is no longer available.

 Headquartered in Ventura, Calif., The Trade Desk has offices across the United States, Europe, and Asia.

-Videology (videologygroup.com) is one of the worlds largest video advertising platforms.
+Videology is a leading software provider for converged TV and video advertising.
 By simplifying big data, we empower marketers and media companies to make smarter advertising decisions to fully harness the value of their audience across screens.
-Our math and science-based technology enables our customers to manage, measure and optimize digital video and TV advertising to achieve the best results in the converging media landscape.
+Our Converged Advertising Software helps Advertisers, Agencies and Media Companies drive better results through cross-screen planning, execution, forecasting and measurement with a single solution.
+Through our proprietary technology, we help our clients achieve measurable, superior results in the converging media landscape.

 Beachfront Media is a leading video technology company enabling distribution and monetization across all screens – mobile, tablet, desktop and connected TV.
 Through our innovative technology solutions, Beachfront Media is now powering more than 500 million video streams a month.
 Our products include Beachfront Solutions, a video syndication platform, Beachfront Builder, a video app platform, and Beachfront.io, our video monetization engine.
 For more information, go to http://www.beachfrontmedia.com or follow Beachfront on twitter: @beachfrontmedia